tuanl2609/Seed-Lab-TCP-Attack/README.md

 # Seed-Lab-TCP-Attack
-Source code for Seed Lab - Computer Network Security - TCP Attacks The code is in branch Master.
+Source code for Seed Lab - Computer Network Security - TCP Attacks.
+The code is in branch Master.